-The GGRF Resolution invites Member States to develop outreach programmes that make the global geodetic reference frame more visible and understandable to society.
+The GGRF Resolution invites Member States to develop outreach programmes that make the GGRF more visible and understandable to society.
 Geodesy often suffers from being a science which is difficult to describe.
 If decision makers and donors do not understand the value of an investment in the GGRF, then they are unlikely to prioritize GGRF investments above other initiatives.
-There is a strong need to raise the general awareness around the value proposition of geodesy and the Global Geodetic Reference Frame (GGRF).